splunk/splunk-connect-for-snmp/docs/configuration.md

 -   **privKey** (optional) - Initial value of the secret encryption key.

--   **securityEngineId** (required): The EngineID of the authoritative SNMP engine that the traps was sent from.
+-   **securityEngineId** (required): The EngineID of the authoritative SNMP engine that the traps were sent from.

 e.g.